Holiday entitlements for newly graduated students

 Remark: unpaid leave

-If an employee wants to supplement the number of days of legal holiday he is entitled to, there’s also a possibility to take up days of unpaid leave.
+If an employee wants to complement the number of days of legal holiday they’re entitled to, there’s also a possibility to take up days of unpaid leave.
 Contrary to the systems of supplementary leave and youth leave, however, an employee cannot ‘simply’ claim unpaid leave; the employer can freely choose whether or not to accommodate an employee’s request for unpaid leave.
 In addition, it’s important for an employee to keep in mind that days of unpaid leave can have an impact beyond the mere loss of salary for these days.
-For example, days of unpaid leave will - again contrary to days of supplementary leave or youth leave - not be taken into account when the employee’s legal holiday entitlement for the next calendar year is determined.
+For example, days of unpaid leave will – again contrary to days of supplementary leave or youth leave – not be taken into account when the employee’s legal holiday entitlement for the next calendar year is determined.

 Key takeaway